chizaramokoro25/student-performance-analysis-system-v1/README.md

-# System-Performance-Analysis-System-v1
+# Student-Performance-Analysis-System-v1
 A data analysis project built in Excel to anzlyze and visualise student performance.

-This project is an Excel-based Student Performance Analysis System designed to organise, analyse and visualise student performace.
-The project uses automated calculations such as averages, grades, pass/fails, rankings while providing a dashboard that summarises KPI metrics
+This project is an Excel-based Student Performance Analysis System designed to organise, analyse and visualise student performance.
+The project uses automated calculations such as averages, grades, pass/fails, rankings while providing a dashboard that summarises KPI metrics.

 FEATURES
 - Student score management